Are you interested in using Google Maps offline?

 - Avoid that dreaded “No Service” message

-Using Google Maps online (i.e., with 3G or 4G connections instead of wireless) can chew through a lot of data quickly.
+Using Google Maps online (i.e., with your data plan instead of wireless) can chew through a lot of data quickly.
 Or have you ever been closing in a cemetery hunt or the location of a library when Google Maps can’t connect?

-Whether you use an iPhone or an Android cell phone, you can take advantage of the ability to use Google Maps offline.
+Whether you use an iPhone or an Android smartphone, you can take advantage of the ability to use Google Maps offline.